labplus-cn/mpython-docs/docs/en/library/mPython/mpython.rst

 Note that the calibration data will not be saved after power off. ``x``, ``y``, ``z`` is the adjustment deviation value, the correctable range is ±1g.

+.. method:: accelerometer.roll_pitch_angle()

+Return the Euler Angle (roll , pitch ) calculated by the accelerometer.
+Note that yaw  requires angular velocity, so it cannot be measured.
+Returns 2 tuples (roll,pitch) in unit Angle.

+Assume that the control panel is an aircraft:

+- Roll Angle refers to the included Angle between the plane where the two wings of an aircraft are located and the parallel line.
+The right roll of the aircraft body is positive and the range is [-180,180]..
+- The pitch Angle refers to the Angle between the nose and the horizontal plane, which is 0 when the plane is parallel and positive when the plane is up, with a range of [-180,180].

+..
+Attention:: Only by 3 axis acceleration calculation method, only applicable to static, only gravity measurements.
+In practice, there are other acceleration disturbances, such as vibrations.
 Motion detection event
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~